mainmatter/ember-vite-codemod/README.md

 ### Running replacements on... `package.json`

-Last but not least, the codemod will modify three sort of things in the `package.json`:
+Last but not least, the codemod will modify three sorts of things in the `package.json`:

 - It will replace the build and test commands to use Vite instead of the legacy Ember commands.
 - It will add meta that identify your app as a v2 Ember app.